morganrmcconnon/SEP30/README.md

 ```
 (this command will automatically run the Flask API application since we named the main python file as `app.py`)

-### Deployment of the analysis pipeline
+### Deployment of the data pipeline

 #### MongoDB

-To run the analysis pipeline, you will first need to start MongoDB so that the **analysis pipeline** can store the collected data, processed data, and analysis results in the database.
+To execute the data pipeline, you will first need to start MongoDB so that the **data pipeline** can store the collected data, processed data, and analysis results in the database.

 Run the following command to start MongoDB: